lnxjedi/gopherbot/README.md

 [![Coverage Status](https://coveralls.io/repos/github/lnxjedi/gopherbot/badge.svg?branch=master&service=github)](https://coveralls.io/github/lnxjedi/gopherbot?branch=master)
 [![GoDoc](https://godoc.org/github.com/lnxjedi/gopherbot/bot?status.png)](https://godoc.org/github.com/lnxjedi/gopherbot/bot)

-Enterprise Slack(\*) DevOps / ChatOps / CI/CD bot for Linux, supporting plugins in Python, Ruby, and Bash
+Enterprise Slack(\*) DevOps / ChatOps / CI/CD bot for Linux, supporting plugins in Go, Python, Ruby, and Bash

 Slogans under consideration:
 * **The Co-worker that Never Sleeps**
-* **The Swiss-Army Chainsaw for DevOps**
+* **The DevOps Swiss-Army Chainsaw**

 ## Latest Release
 Download the current release from: https://github.com/lnxjedi/gopherbot/releases/latest

+**NOTE:** Version 1 is getting pretty old.
+I've been running the core of Version 2, heavily using pipelines and encrypted secrets, for about a year now.
+I'm in the process of breaking/fixing things that have become obvious over the last year, in preparation to release v2 in early 2020.
+If you've been using v2-snapshot, it's probably been bumpy.

 ## Documentation
-The latest documentation on Github Pages: https://lnxjedi.github.io/gopherbot
+The latest documentation for Version 2 is on Github Pages: https://lnxjedi.github.io/gopherbot

+Documentation for v1 can be found in the `/doc` subdirectory of the archive.

 ---